dOrgTech/OpenRaise/README.md

 ### Key Terms

 * **bondingCurve**: The 'avatar' of the bonding curve.
 It serves as the external interface to interact with the curve, with automated market maker and dividend tracking functions.
 * **bondedToken**: Token native to the curve.
-The bondingCurve Contract has exclusive rights to mint and burn tokens.
+The bondingCurve contract has exclusive rights to mint and burn tokens.
 * **collateralToken**: Token accepted as collateral by the curve. (e.g. WETH or DAI)
-* **reserve**: Balance of collateralTokens that the curve holds to repurchase bondedTokens.
+* **reserve**: Balance of collateralTokens that the curve holds.
+The reserve is used to pay bondedToken holders when they want to liquidate and sell their tokens back to the curve.
 * **beneficiary**: Entity that receives funding from the purchase of bondedTokens.
 This would typically be the DAO Avatar.
 * **splitOnBuy**: Percentage of incoming collateralTokens distributed to beneficiary on buy().
-This is implicitly set by the spread between the buy and sell curves at the given point.
+This is implicitly set by the spread between the buy and sell curves at a given point.
 The remaining portion is added to the reserve.
 * **splitOnPay**: Percentage of incoming collateralTokens distributed to beneficiary on pay().
 This is an explicit parameter, with the remainder being distributed among current bondedToken holders.

 ### Key Actions